shrechochek/evolution-chess/README.md

 - **`immortal`** - cannot be captured

 > [!WARNING]
-> You should rewrite all standart pieces logic
+> You should rewrite all standard pieces logic

 > [!TIP]
-> Standart pieces logic is already described in test mode you can use it
+> Standard pieces logic is already described in test mode you can use it

 ### 5. Write down evolution tree
 ```json